tyler-utah/AlloyForwardProgress/artifact/README.md

 To do this, we synthesize Amber tests and run them from the same script.
 It first requires prepping some testing and result directories, and then running the tests. these steps are outlined in `to_run.sh`.

 We have set up a configuration to run each test for 1 iteration on Swift Shader through Amber.
-If you run the `to_run.sh` it should take around 30 minutes to finish running.
+If you run the `to_run.sh` it should take around 1.5 hours to finish running.

 TODO Tyler: describe how to view the results